 - Fire doors should not be locked or blocked when employees are inside.

-- Clear exit routes from obstructions and make sure they are marked with EXIT signs.
+- Clear exit routes from obstructions and makes sure they are marked with EXIT signs.

 - Your building must have the appropriate fire extinguisher for existing fire hazards.

-- Employees should be trained on usage of fire extinguishers.
+- Employees should be trained on the usage of fire extinguishers.

 - Keep fire extinguishers in proper working condition.